hildaaaa/pycon-tdd/step-by-step-guide.md

 6. Refactor your solution if required

-7. Repeat the below steps:
+7. Continue repeating the below steps:
-   1. Writing a new test, see that it fails (Red)
+   1. Writing a new test for another test scenario, see that it fails (Red)
-   2. Write the functionality to fix the test, and tests should pass (Green)
+   2. Write the functionality to fix the test, and that all tests should still pass (Green)
    3. Refactor where necessary